Formosos/xen-wallet/README.md

 Trying to claim too many wallets in one transaction will cause the entire transaction to revert.

-This function will also mint YEN tokens - more details about that are provided later in this document.
+This function will also mint XEL tokens - more details about that are provided later in this document.

 #### `batchClaimMintRewardRescue`